couchbaselabs/observability/README.md

 ## Caveats and restrictions

-* No support for data persistence is currently provided: https://github.com/couchbaselabs/observability/issues/5
+* No support for data persistence is currently other than mounting the relevant volumes into the container.
 * Limited compatibility by supporting migrating from previous version to latest version.
 Best efforts will be made but the intention is this iterates often and no backwards compatibility is provided.
 We will show how to migrate from X-1 to X but no more than that, users should be following an agile lifecycle of constant upgrade.
 * The Couchbase cluster monitor is proprietary and requires access to the repository to build it into the container.
-The container can be built without it by removing it and there is a [helper script](tools/build-oss-container.sh) that does this.
+The container can be built without it by removing it and there is a [helper script](https://github.com/couchbaselabs/observability/tree/main/tools/build-oss-container.sh) that does this.

 ## Resources
 * A good overview of how Prometheus and Alert Manager: https://www.fabernovel.com/en/engineering/alerting-in-prometheus-or-how-i-can-sleep-well-at-night